HamzaSalam/HamzaSalam/README.md

 # 💫 About Me:
-I am a frontend and Mern Stack Developer with 1.5 years of expericen .
+I am a frontend and Mern Stack Developer.
 I have worked with<br>react js , next js , react native ,javaScript , python java and node js <br>

 ## 🌐 Socials: